 Trattoria Al Moro

-A century-old Roman trattoria near the Trevi Fountain with old-school charm but inconsistent execution.
+A century-old Roman trattoria near the Trevi Fountain serving classic Italian dishes in an intimate, old-school setting.

 Trattoria Al Moro